-These financial statements have been prepared in anticipation of a proposed initial public offering of the common stock of Quintana Energy Services Inc. ("QES Inc.").
-In connection with the offering, QES Inc., will directly or indirectly acquire all of the outstanding equity of Quintana Energy Services LP from Quintana Energy Services LP: The holding company, a Delaware corporation, will be taxed as a corporation under the Internal Revenue Code of 1986, as amended.
-Accordingly, a pro forma income tax provision has been included as if the Company was a taxable corporation for 2017.
-The Company has computed pro forma entity-level income tax expense using an estimated effective rate of 36.3%, inclusive of all applicable U.S. federal, state and local income taxes.
+These financial statements have been prepared in anticipation of a proposed initial public offering of the common stock of Quintana Energy Services, Inc. ("QES Inc.").
+In connection with the Offering, QES Inc, will directly or indirectly acquire all of the outstanding equity of Quintana Energy Services LP from Quintana Energy Services LP's current investors and will become the holding company for Quintana Energy Services LP.
+The holding company, a Delaware corporation, will be taxed as a corporation under the Internal Revenue Code of 1986, as amended.
+Accordingly, a pro forma income tax provision has been disclosed as if the Company was a taxable corporation for 2017.
+The Company has computed pro forma entity-level income tax expense using a statutory tax rate of 35.8%, inclusive of all applicable U.S. federal, state and local income taxes.